TooTallNate/SoundJS/API.md

 <a name="Sound.version"></a>
 #### Sound.version → `String` ####

-The version String of `Sound.js`.
+The version String of `SoundJS`.
 Can be useful for debugging or verification purposes.